 - An intervention in itself, with consequences for health, both positive and sometimes negative

 With more and more people being diagnosed with autism, it is important to study the impact of diagnosis, and how autism is identified.
-We carry out our research through listening to the views and experiences of adults who have a diagnosis of autism.
-We also work with clinicians, hearing about how they make decisions when diagnosing autism via our partner organisations.
+We carried out our research through listening to the views and experiences of adults who have a diagnosis of autism.
+We also worked with clinicians, hearing about how they make decisions when diagnosing autism via our partner organisations.